KornrapatP/NFTfiver/README.md

 ## Technical Description
 This project is made up of 3 main parts: the frontend located in the 'frontend' folder, backend in the 'FreelanceNFTs' folder, and the smart contracts in the 'contracts' folder.

 The frontend is made using the React framework along with styling tools such as tailwindcss and materialUI.
-Main pages of the frontend is located in the 'erc/pages' folder, smaller components in 'src/view', web-wide data in 'src/stores', contract interface in 'services', and relevant constants in 'src/constants'.
+Main pages of the frontend is located in the 'erc/pages' folder, smaller components in 'src/view', web-wide data in 'src/stores', contract interface using web3 in 'services', and relevant constants in 'src/constants'.

 The backend.........